 1. Treat Stains Promptly

 First things first - before your linens even hit the hamper, they should be checked for stains and treated.
 Of course, it is good practice to soak a stain as soon as it occurs, but life is imperfect and sometimes that doesn’t happen, so it’s good to know modern science has your back.
 Shout is a winner in my book.
 If you have a stain, spray it with Shout and let it sit for at least 15 minutes before washing.
-I’ve experimented, spraying Shout on dry fabrics of various colors and materials (including our linens of course), then let it dry (something that is not generally recommended) and guess what?
+I’ve experimented, spraying Shout on dry fabrics of various colors and materials (including our linens of course), even let it dry, and guess what?
 The stains came out, and the color of the fabric was not affected.
 Note: It’s best to avoid heating (i.e. tumble-drying) a stained item until you are certain the stain is gone, as heat will set stains.

 2. Wash Cold

 It might go against the grain, but modern detergents work just as well in cold water, it is gentler on your fabrics, and you are saving the expense of heating it, besides being more eco-friendly.